euchungmsft/envoy-proxy-config/README.md

 redis-cli -h localhost -p 6479
 ```

-No AUTH's neccessary
+No AUTH's required for downstream

 Open http://localhost:8001 for admin page

-Use prefix `$` to mirror the traffic to REDIS2
+Use prefix `$` (dollar sign) for the keys to mirror the traffic to REDIS2

 ```
 set $a a1